 - Any agency of city, county or regional government;

-Oregon Judicial Department and Oregon Department of Justice;
+- Oregon Judicial Department and Oregon Department of Justice;

-Public libraries; or
+- Public libraries; or

+2.)
 Serve residents within Multnomah County, OR

 - Service Delivery: A proposed project in this area focuses on improving the delivery or increasing the effectiveness of public or non-profit services to the general public or to targeted individuals, groups or organizations.
 Service delivery improvements could include quality, effectiveness and/or accessibility of the service.
 The project may focus on services that are internal or external to an organization.